Non-classical nucleation of zinc oxide from a physically-motivated machine-learning approach: Conclusions

-In particular, we have performed molecular dynamics simulations on freezing of bulk ZnO liquid.
-First, our results show that while traditional interaction potentials predict the formation and growth of meta-stable crystal nuclei, the PLIP model leads to a qualitatively different behavior in which the most stable crystal structure emerges.
-Analysis of the crystalline phase in such complex structural landscape was made posible by employing a data-driven approach based on Steinhardt’s parameters.
-Then, we were able to access at the atomistic level the birth of the initial zinc oxide crystal in the surrounding liquid and to follow its behavior upon further growth.
-While performing three independent runs at the same thermodynamic conditions, we observed two different scenarios which are both in contradiction to classical nucleation theory: (1) Prenucleation clusters made of two coexisting phases, WRZ in the center and BCT in the shell and (2) Two-step nucleation process with metastable BCT emerging first and turning into stable WRZ afterwards.
-Similar scenarios of nucleation were previously observed in much simpler systems including Lennard-Jones, hard-sphere, and pure metals.
-In our case, the combination of our Physical LassoLars interaction potential that allows for a quantum-accurate modeling of zinc oxide with our data-driven approach for a refined structural analysis of crystal phases leads us to confirm the universality of seminal predictions of non-classical nucleation processes.
+In particular, we have performed molecular dynamics simulations on freezing of bulk ZnO liquid as well as equilibrium calculations of undercooled ZnO liquid crystallization under a constant temperature and pressure conditions.
+Analysis of the crystalline phase in such complex structural landscape was made possible by employing a data-driven approach based on Steinhardt’s parameters which enabled us to access the nucleation of the initial zinc oxide crystal at the atomistic level and to follow its behavior upon further growth.
+We have systematically observed two different scenarios which are both in contradiction to classical nucleation theory: (1) Prenucleation clusters made of two coexisting phases, WRZ in the core and BCT in the shell and (2) Two-step nucleation process with metastable BCT emerging first and turning into stable WRZ afterwards.
+Similar nucleation scenarios were previously observed in much simpler systems including Lennard-Jones, hard-sphere, and pure metals.
+In our case, the combination of the Physical LassoLars interaction potential that allows for a quantum-accurate modeling of zinc oxide with our data-driven approach for a refined structural analysis of crystal phases leads us to confirm previous predictions of non-classical nucleation processes.\cite{Jehannin2019Jul,Lee2016Jun,DeYoreo2020} Moreover, dedicated calculations of ZnO free energy within a newly developed automated nonequilibrium thermodynamic integration method showed the existence of a stability reversal between wurtzite and BCT polymorphs at high temperatures which advocates for the role of thermodynamic in explaining the observed non-classical nucleation picture.

+As a perspective, we note that the proposed work paves the way for more complex numerical studies that would account the influence of pressure, finite liquid size and/or presence of surfaces, substrate, and/or temperature gradient, relevant for fabrication of technologically important ZnO nanostructures and should help understanding the relationship between their characteristics and the conditions of their early growth stages.